 We had just two days in Dalat and luckily, our first day dawned spectacular and clear.
 So, we grabbed a taxi and headed out to the Dalat Flower Park.
 Located on the northern side of the lake, this beautifully maintained public garden attracts residents and tourists alike.
 It boasts a collection of over 300 varieties of flowers.

-Easy to navigate, the garden is divided into sections, each featuring bold swathes of a single species or color.
-The colorful blooms are framed by low, evergreen hedges and provide a dramatic contrast to the city’s high altitude clouds.
+The garden is divided into sections, each featuring bold swathes of a single species or color.
+Framed by low, evergreen hedges, the colorful blooms provide a dramatic contrast to the city’s high altitude clouds.

 Entrance to Dalat Flower Park